DECEMBER 2017 Commencement

 A video will be produced by GradImages, showing segments of the Commencement ceremony and every graduate being congratulated.
 DVD copies will be available at a cost of $10.00 (plus shipping and handling).
 Any questions regarding this DVD should be directed to GradImages at 1-800-261-2576.

-GradImages will be photographing all graduates at the upcoming Commencement ceremony.
+GradImages will be photographing all graduates at the Commencement ceremonies.
 Visit their website, www.gradimages.com, and click on Pre-Event Email Registration.
 You may enter your email and up to six other emails of family and friends.
 Photo samples will be provided to you as soon as they are available after the event.
-After graduation, order online at www.gradimages.com or call 800‑261‑2576.
-When entering the School/Organization name, use: University of NC Charlotte
+After graduation, order online at www.gradimages.com or call 800-261-2576.
+When entering the School/Organization name, use: UNC Charlotte

-DROP OFF AREA : There will be a drop-off area in front of the James H. Barnhardt Student Activity Center building.
-Once on campus, follow the signs and tell traffic personnel that you wish to use the drop-off area.
-There will be aides at the drop-off area that will be able to assist individuals with limited mobility.
+DROP OFF AREA : There will be a drop-off area in front of the James H. Barnhardt Student Activity Center building (Halton Arena).
+Once on campus, follow the signs and tell traffic personnel that you wish to use the Halton Arena drop-off area.
+Staff will be available at the drop-off area to assist individuals with limited mobility.
 Wheelchair assistance will also be available.

 If you plan to meet family members or guests before the Commencement ceremony, choose a place other than the main concourse near the food court.
 This is the line-up area that is reserved for students participating in commencement.
-Parents or guests are not permitted in this area.
+Parents and other guests are not permitted in this area.

 Detailed information about Commencement is available online at https://commencement.uncc.edu.